MacondoExpress/playground-mcp/README.md

 ## Build and Development

 The repository contains multiple language-specific implementation but a root MakeFile to keep consistency when switching between them:
+Note that the MakeFile is used just as a task-runner; no incremental build is happening.

 **Run the TS-MCP-SERVER**